 AQUATIC LIFE DESIGNS began with one objective in mind: to CREATE and MAINTAIN stunning aquatic masterpieces that are as much about FUNCTION as they are DESIGN.
 The brainchild of life-long, professional aquatic enthusiasts, Aquatic Life Designs is unlike any other company in the Industry.
 With experience in the hobby, the pet industry and large public institutions; our level of QUALITY, EXPERTISE and CUSTOMER SERVICE is unsurpassed.

 Steven Keuper was born and raised in La Crosse, WI and attended the University of Wisconsin - La Crosse for Biology.
 Steve took his first job at a pet store and SCUBA center in 1994 and then founded and ran a pond and aquarium services company from 1998 until relocating to Atlanta in 2007.
 Steve worked his way up to Lead Operator and eventually Manager of Life Support Systems at Georgia Aquarium.
-Steve has played primary roles in the design, commissioning and operations of many of the aquarium's major exhibit and expansions, as well as leading a team of technicians in the care a $200M+ LSS facility, running the aquariums exhibits.
+Steve has played primary roles in the design, commissioning and operations of many of the aquarium's exhibits and major expansions, as well as leading a team of technicians in the care and operations of a $250M LSS facility.
 Steve's specialties include system controls and automation, exhibit design, commissioning and project management.
 Steve has also been a part of the Georgia Aquarium's Dive Operations department, performing underwater exhibit and equipment maintenance.
 Steve left Georgia Aquarium in 2022 to focus his attention on Aquatic Life Designs.